LinkedEarth/Pyleoclim_util/README.md

 ### <a name = "what">What is it?</a>

 Pyleoclim is a Python package primarily geared towards the analysis and visualization of paleoclimate data.
-Such data often come in the form of timeseries with missing values and age uncertainties, and the package includes several-low level methods to deal with these issues, as well as high-level methods that re-use those to perform scientific workflows.
+Such data often come in the form of timeseries with missing values and age uncertainties, and the package includes several low-level methods to deal with these issues, as well as high-level methods that re-use those to perform scientific workflows.

-The packages assumes that data are stored in the Linked Paleo Data ([LiPD](http://www.clim-past.net/12/1093/2016/)) format and makes extensive use of the [LiPD utilities](http://nickmckay.github.io/LiPD-utilities/).
+The package assumes that data are stored in the Linked Paleo Data ([LiPD](http://www.clim-past.net/12/1093/2016/)) format and makes extensive use of the [LiPD utilities](http://nickmckay.github.io/LiPD-utilities/).
 The package is aware of age ensembles stored via LiPD and uses them for time-uncertain analyses very much like [GeoChronR](http://nickmckay.github.io/GeoChronR/).

 **Current capabilities**:
  - binning